johanhedin/sdrx/doc/USING.md

 bandwidth will be 2.56 * 0.8 = 2.048 MHz.
 For a rate of 1.44 MS/s it will be
 1.44 * 0.8 = 1.152 MHz.
 And so on.

-Available rates for each device is shown in the output from the `--list` option.
+Available rates for each device are shown in the output from the `--list` option.

-> Note 4: When specifying a sample rate, use the exact text of the rate as shown when using `--list`, i.e. if the list say 2.56, you enter 2.56.
+> Note 4: When specifying a sample rate, use the exact text of the rate as shown when using `--list`, i.e. if the list says 2.56, you enter 2.56.
 If the list say 0.96, you enter 0.96.
 If the list say 10, you enter 10.
 And so on.
 Do not include "MS/s" after the rate value.
 Do not use comma (,) as decimal separator.
 Do not set anything else other than what is shown with `--list`.